On G List of Movie Reviews

 Don't be fooled by the cover: it's not Ice Cube's movie.
 He only appears for ten minutes max.
 Instead, it's Michael

 Boatman in the lead role, and he is excellent.
-The cast is very good, and Lori Petty should've gotten more credit
+The cast is equally so, and Lori Petty should've gotten more credit

 for her performance.